gessa2020/Market-Segmentation-Project/README.md

  These include:'Customer Id', 'Age', 'Edu', 'Years Employed', 'Income', 'Card Debt','Other Debt', 'Defaulted', 'DebtIncomeRatio'

 ## Data tranformation and cleaning.
-1. I had to first dropped the 'unnamed 0' column since it was not meaningful for our project.
+1. I had to first drop the 'unnamed 0' column since it was not meaningful for our project.
 3. There was some missing data in the defaulted variable, so i filled it in with the median for that column.

 ## Data Analysis and Visualization
 Graph showing distribution of individual numerical variables![](IMAGES/Histogram_image1.png)